-What, however, does deserve attention, not only within the Hinducum Buddhist world but also in the lands beyond, is what may fittingly be called "the Spirit of Tantra", our third category in the preamble to this essay.
+What, however, does deserve attention, not only within the Hindu-cum-Buddhist world but also in the lands beyond, is what may fittingly be called "the Spirit of Tantra", our third category in the preamble to this essay.
 What then are the criteria wherewith to recognise that spirit, wherever it may occur?
-In its way, this question is important under all
+In its way, this question is important under all circumstances and every man of spiritual intent stands to gain from its answering, even if his own way of realisation does not assume one of the forms coming under the Tantrik label.
+A short discussion of this question will therefore provide a natural conclusion to the present considerations on Tantrik spirituality.

-Essentially one can speak of a "Tantrik sense" or a 'Tantrik spirit" (the former being the faculty wherewith to recognise the presence of the latter) in connection with any doctrine or method of which the conscious aim is a transmutation of the human soul in such a way as to enable the true Intelligence, the "mind of Bodhi" to emerge and take command.
+Essentially one can speak of a "Tantrik sense" or a "Tantrik spirit" (the former being the faculty wherewith to recognise the presence of the latter) in connection with any doctrine or method of which the conscious aim is a transmutation of the human soul in such a way as to enable the true Intelligence, the "mind of Bodhi" to emerge and take command.
 This process is properly an alchemical one, inasmuch as no element in the soul is actually to be destroyed or cut out; the Tantrik technique consists in putting to use whatever exists there, without exception; which in its turn implies the possibility of converting whatever is base or polluted into something pure and noble.

-In medieval Europe, as also in the Islamic world, the alchemical sciences, were founded on this idea: according to the mineral symbolism they used, lead, the basest metal, was to be transmuted, quickly or by stages, into the solar metal, gold; in Hindu terms, this is a question of redressing the balance of the gunas, lead being the metal in which tamas predominates while gold is the most sattvic metal of all.
-In the course of this process certain other symbolical substances, notably sulphur and mercury, were called into play at various stages of the alchemical operation.
-If even in the Middle Ages the ignorant sometimes credited the alchemists with a literal intention of getting rich by manufacturing gold from lead, historians of modern science have displayed a similar ignorance in believing that Alchemy was simply a primitive attempt to do what the present day chemist does and that the various materials referred to were what their names indicate and no more; it is thanks to a few investigators who have taken the trouble to study the alchemical writings with proper care and an open mind that this hitherto misunderstood science, so close to the Tantra in intention, has at last been cleared of the crude misconceptions that had gathered round it especially in modern times7.
+In medieval Europe, as also in the Islamic world, the alchemical sciences were founded on this idea: according to the mineral symbolism they used, lead, the basest metal, was to be transmuted, quickly or by stages, into the solar metal, gold; in Hindu terms, this is a question of redressing the balance of the gunas, lead being the metal in which tamas predominates while gold is the most sattvic metal of In the course of this process certain other symbolical all. substances, notably sulphur and mercury, were called into play at various stages of the alchemical operation.
+If even in the Middle Ages the ignorant sometimes credited the alchemists with a literal intention of getting rich by manufacturing gold from lead, historians of modern science have displayed a similar ignorance in believing that Alchemy was simply a primitive attempt to do what the present-day chemist does and that the various materials referred to were what their names indicate and no more; it is thanks to a few investigators who have taken the trouble to study the alchemical writings with proper care and an open mind that this hitherto misunderstood science, so close to the Tantra in intention, has at last been cleared of the crude misconceptions that had gathered round it especially in modern times.